All orders receive

 I discovered a salacious situation when I unlocked a mysterious branch of my family during genealogical research.
 In 18th century England, a divorce!
 A well documented court case was connected, too.
 And so I wrote a short story about it and included it in the collection Stories of Life, Stories of Love.
 When I read more about the people involved, I needed little encouragement to expand the tale into a historical romance novel.
 There’s None So Blind evolved into The Heart Has Its Reasons.

-Of course, I used a little dramatic licence, but at its heart, the novel is grounded in truth.
+I used a little dramatic licence, but at its heart, the novel is grounded in truth.
 Research was involved.
 Not just of the genealogical sort, but in the way people talked then, the clothes they wore, the environment they inhabited.

 Finding the contemporary account of a scandalous court case involving an ancestor at the heart of the story was a huge plus.
 Of course, a facsimile edition just would not do.
 And asking it be sent through the post was also out of the question.
 So I travelled to San Francisco, to a shop on a seedy street which proved an Aladdin’s cave of precious old law books and related art work.
 At last, at huge cost, I had the work in my hands.
 Written in the 1790s.
 With illustrations.
 And verbatim accounts of the affair by servants and friends of the parties involved.
 I couldn’t resist researching some of these witnesses.
 One was involved in an escapade with a very fat actress in a hot air balloon!
 There’s a story there.